sheershit/MailCraze/README.md

 # email-validator-html-css-js

- This project can be used to validate emails using the emailvalidation api
+MailCraze is a Email Validator which can validate emails using the email validation api.I had created this project with the help of HTML,CSS and Javascript.